Motorway Services Online

 A sign in Ireland using the phrase "on-line services".

 In Ireland, the phrase is used publicly, with signs providing information about "on-line" and "off-line" services.
+"Online" is often used as a euphemism for "official" or "government-designed", and that is true on the motorways, but there are a few exceptions elsewhere.

 Down-sides

 Firstly, if you have a busy road which already has several exits, adding another exit for a service area can make things complicated and confusing.
-At Hilton Park, there isn't much space to tell drivers about the services because of the big exit for the M54 immediately before.
+At Hilton Park, there isn't much space to tell drivers about the service area because of the big exit for the M54 immediately before.
 At Chieveley, there is a long history of people getting confused and taking the wrong exit.

 Secondly, introducing a new exit to a high-speed road introduces new safety risks.
 This can be avoided if you take advantage of a junction that already exists.
 The problem is this is only true if the junction has plenty of spare capacity, and in the UK most of our motorway junctions are already congested and accident-prone.